Occupancy Permit – What Does It Mean?

 - The roof drainage is connected to an approved point of discharge.

-- Bush fire protection measures are completed.
+- Bush fire protection measures are completed(If required)

 - Handrails and balustrades (and pool fences) installed.